-In an era where organisations are increasingly choosing to set up (or migrate) online, the importance of SEO cannot be overstated – especially for small businesses looking to build their digital presence.
+In an era where organisations are increasingly choosing to set up (or migrate) online, the impact of SEO cannot be overstated – especially for small businesses looking to build their digital presence.

 The question, however, is why?
 After all, why should you spend so much of your time and resources on researching and optimising keywords, or writing blog posts?
 What is the benefit to your company?
 What kind of return are you going to see for your efforts?

-To provide some form of answers for these queries, and to illustrate why SEO is so important for business, we've compiled a comprehensive list of its advantages – as well as how it can help to establish and grow your company's presence in such a competitive marketplace.
+To provide some form of answers for these queries, and to illustrate why SEO is such a vital marketing element for small businesses, we've compiled a comprehensive list of its advantages – as well as how it can help to establish and grow your company's presence in such a competitive marketplace.

 The most significant benefit of SEO (or search engine optimisation for the uninitiated) is that it enables you to be seen by potential customers – arguably the biggest challenge for any business.
 The best part is that if you follow an effective strategy, you can attract a lot of traffic organically, reducing your marketing budget.